Ecommerce

 Common questions about Japanese language support, Super Points pricing, shop data, sale event tracking, and cross-platform analysis.

 Yes.
-Our primary focus is Rakuten Ichiba, Japan's largest online marketplace, where we extract full Japanese-language product data including kanji product names, specifications, and seller information.
-We also cover Rakuten France, Rakuten Germany, and Rakuten Taiwan where relevant.
+DataWeBot's primary focus is Rakuten Ichiba, Japan's largest online marketplace, where DataWeBot extracts full Japanese-language product data including kanji product names, specifications, and seller information.
+DataWeBot also covers Rakuten France, Rakuten Germany, and Rakuten Taiwan where relevant.
 All Japanese content is delivered natively with optional Romanization.

-Rakuten's Super Points system means the effective consumer cost differs from the listed price by the points earned.
-We extract the listed price, the points multiplier for each product, and use ML-based models to calculate the effective post-points price so your competitive analysis reflects the true consumer cost rather than just the sticker price.
+DataWeBot extracts the listed price, the points multiplier for each product, and uses ML-based models to calculate the effective post-points price — so your competitive analysis reflects the true consumer cost rather than just the sticker price.

-Rakuten's marketplace is built around individual merchant shops rather than product-level listings.
-We extract both product-level data and the associated shop profile data including shop name, years in operation, review count, average rating, shipping policies, and loyalty program offerings — giving you a complete picture of the competitive seller landscape.
+DataWeBot extracts both product-level data and the associated shop profile data including shop name, years in operation, review count, average rating, shipping policies, and loyalty program offerings — giving you a complete picture of Rakuten's competitive seller landscape.

 Yes.
-Rakuten runs several major annual campaigns including Rakuten Super Sale, Super Deal, and the Marathon event where points multipliers are dramatically increased.
-We monitor these event periods specifically, capturing the effective discounted prices, point bonus levels, and time-limited deal structures that characterize Rakuten's unique promotional model.
+DataWeBot monitors Rakuten's major annual campaigns including Rakuten Super Sale, Super Deal, and the Marathon event — capturing the effective discounted prices, point bonus levels, and time-limited deal structures that characterize Rakuten's unique promotional model.

-Our primary expertise is Rakuten's product marketplace (Rakuten Ichiba).
-Rakuten Travel accommodation data extraction is available as a separate service for clients in the hospitality industry.
+DataWeBot's primary expertise is Rakuten's product marketplace (Rakuten Ichiba).
+Rakuten Travel accommodation data extraction is available as a separate DataWeBot service for clients in the hospitality industry.
 Other Rakuten verticals like Rakuten Books and Rakuten Fashion can be configured on request under enterprise plans.

-Rakuten Ichiba and Amazon Japan together account for the majority of Japanese e-commerce.
-We extract structured data from both platforms using consistent field schemas, enabling direct cross-platform comparison of pricing, product availability, seller presence, and category coverage.
+DataWeBot extracts structured data from both Rakuten Ichiba and Amazon Japan using consistent field schemas, enabling direct cross-platform comparison of pricing, product availability, seller presence, and category coverage.
 Many clients use both feeds together to build a complete Japanese market pricing model.

-Rakuten Ichiba uses dynamic JavaScript rendering and region-specific access controls that require Japanese residential IPs and browser fingerprints tuned to Rakuten's detection signatures.
-Our infrastructure uses Japan-based residential proxies, behavioral simulation calibrated to Rakuten browsing patterns, and headless browser rendering to achieve a 99.5%+ success rate across all Rakuten Ichiba pages.
+DataWeBot's infrastructure uses Japan-based residential proxies, behavioral simulation calibrated to Rakuten browsing patterns, and headless browser rendering to achieve a 99.5%+ success rate across all Rakuten Ichiba pages — overcoming dynamic JavaScript rendering and region-specific access controls.

 Rakuten Super Points (now called Rakuten Points) is one of Japan's most widely used loyalty currencies, earned on purchases across Rakuten Ichiba and redeemable across the entire Rakuten ecosystem including travel, banking, and mobile services.
 Points are typically earned at 1% of purchase value, but multipliers during campaigns can push effective earnings to 10-40%.
 This points ecosystem creates strong customer lock-in and makes Rakuten's effective pricing significantly lower than the listed price for loyal shoppers.